DONATE

 They may undergo agonizing, often life-threatening procedures without painkillers.
 They may be starved, drowned, intentionally addicted to drugs, burned, and infected with diseases.
 Some animals are bred with genetic modifications to express specific diseases or traits, which may result in tumors, psychological disorders, blindness, and more.

-When the torture is complete, the animals are often killed and discarded.
+When the torture is complete, the animals used are mercilessly killed once testing concludes, often by suffocation, decapitation, or neck-breaking.

-Cosmetics animal testing includes outdated, scientifically unreliable methods of determining the safety of a product.
+Cosmetics animal tests include outdated, scientifically unreliable methods of determining the safety of a product.
 For these tests, innocent animals, including rabbits, mice, rats, hamsters, and guinea pigs, are confined, restrained, and exposed to finished cosmetic products or ingredients included in a product’s formula.

 Testing on animals for cosmetics may include: